 Disabilities at work

-Because their disability is not easily discerned by others, the Labor Department’s Office of Disability Employment Policy recommends1 individuals with a hidden disability disclose any job-related limitations to their employer, which may include attendance, concentration, fatigue, memory constraints, or organizational challenges.
+Because their disability is not easily discerned by others, the government’s Ticket to Work program, which provides employment support services for beneficiaries of Social Security disability, recommends individuals with a hidden disability disclose any job-related limitations to their employer, which may include attendance, concentration, fatigue, memory constraints, or organizational challenges.1

 Disclosure enables workers to receive benefits or privileges of employment, explain an unusual circumstance, or request accommodations for which they are legally entitled under the Americans with Disabilities Act of 1990.